azizatuns/wearable-pulpissimo/libraries/sensors/lis3dhtr/readme.md

 # LIS3DHTR Accelerometer Driver

-I2C driver for the LIS3DHTR 3-axis accelerometer, written for PULPissimo (RISC-V RV32I) using pulp-runtime.
+I2C driver for the LIS3DHTR 3-axis accelerometer, written for PULPissimo using pulp-runtime.

 ---